grafana/authlib/READMEv2.md

 ## Deployment Scenarios & Examples

-The library leverages JWT (JSON Web Token) for secure communication and authorization, ensuring only authorized entities access resources:
+The library leverages JWT (JSON Web Token) for secure communication and authorization, ensuring only authorized entities access resources.

 ### How it works